Ian Worthington

 Biography

-Worthington specializes in Greek history and oratory.
-To date, he has written 9 sole-authored books, 2 co-authored books, edited 9 books, translated 2 volumes of the Greek orators (in the University of Texas Oratory of Classical Greece series), and written over 100 articles and essays on Greek history, oratory, and epigraphy.
+Worthington specialises in Greek history and oratory.
+To date, he has written 10 sole-authored books (some translated into several languages), 2 co-authored books, edited 11 books, translated 2 volumes of the Greek orators (in the University of Texas Oratory of Classical Greece series), and written over 100 articles and essays on Greek history, oratory, and epigraphy.

 Authored books: